Maon Kurosaki: Death and legacy

 Kurosaki died on February 16, 2023, following a period of declining health, after being diagnosed with an epidural hematoma in 2021.

 On September 22, 2023, the day Kurosaki had debuted, a memorial event had been held with the name Maon Kurosaki Memorial Days Event "Future & Past", at Shirokane Takanawa Selene.

 On September 30, 2023, a crowdfunding project was launched by Art One Entertainment to finish the documentary Maon Kurosaki: The Movie "If You Become Me That Day", which was scheduled to be released in Q2 2023, but was left in a state of uncertainty after Kurosaki's death.
 The documentary was aiming to follow the artist's path from the collapse in 2021, to the reemergence with the live event on July 31, 2022.
 To provide an insight into the film, a trailer was also released with the crowdfunding announcement, which was originally suggested by Kurosaki herself during a production meeting for the documentary.
+The film ultimately received a theatrical release in Japan in 2024.